albertbregonia/mini-chat/README.md

 2. Easy to use GUI
 3. Portable and installer versions are available.

-Please check the **Final** folder if you wish to simply download the Installer or Portable version instead of looking at the source code.
+Please check the "**Final**" folder if you wish to simply download the Installer or Portable version instead of looking at the source code.